deyanovich/litodex/README.md

 ```

 A custos:
-- Does not have unilateral merge authority
+- Does not have unilateral convergence authority
 - Cannot override community consensus
 - Facilitates discussion and voting
+- **Verifies source integrity** before convergence
-- Executes merges only when consensus thresholds are met
+- Executes convergences only when consensus thresholds are met

 ## Repository Structure